hanabi/hanabi.github.io/misc/2-Player.md

   * Bob *Hard Burns* again by cluing number 5 to Alice.
   * Alice clues number 5 to Bob, saving a 5 on chop.
 Good thing that Bob stalled!

-### The Double Scream Blind Play
+### The Double Scream Blind-Play

 * Sometimes, a player will have 0 clues, but needs to save the chop of the next player.
 Normally, they would resort to the *Scream Discard Chop Move*.
-If they have no playable cards in their hand, they can instead use the *Scream Blind Play* to accomplish the same thing.
+If they have no playable cards in their hand, they can instead use the *Scream Blind-Play* to accomplish the same thing.
-* However, if a *Scream Blind Play* is used when a normal *Scream Discard Chop Move* would have worked, then the player must be trying to communicate something extra.
+* However, if a *Scream Blind-Play* is used when a normal *Scream Discard Chop Move* would have worked, then the player must be trying to communicate something extra.
 * In this situation, the next player should *Chop Move* twice.

 ### The Skipped Discard Chop Move